Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 Jack Reacher Retirement Plan: A Simple Life on the Road

 Jack Reacher is a fictional character in Lee Child’s action novels about a former military policeman who wanders the country traveling with only the clothes on his back and his folding toothbrush.
 After years of being tied down in military life, he wants to wake up free to do what he wants every day.
 Jack Reacher checks into hotels with a fictitious name and becomes involved in adventures involving fighting crime and rescuing people.
-How much would it cost to have a lifestyle like this?
-Would this be a good retirement plan?

 Crime-fighting aside, Jack Reacher's life is a simple one; he is thrifty.
 He doesn’t own a home.
 He travels by Greyhound bus, hitchhiking, or simply walking.
 He buys cheap clothes and then throws them away after a few days.
 He likes to eat in diners and enjoys coffee.
-This sounds like a great retirement plan to me.
-How much would it cost to live like this?
+But how attainable is Reacher's life on the road?

 - Sell all of your stuff except the clothes on your back.
 No house, no car, no furniture, no pets.

-- Buy a folding toothbrush
+- Buy a folding toothbrush.

-- Buy a bus ticket and be on your way
+- Buy a bus ticket and be on your way.

-- Stay at cheap hotels
+- Stay at cheap hotels.

-- Eat at cheap diners and get free food at the hotel
+- Eat at cheap diners and get free food at the hotel.

-- Throw away your dirty clothes and buy cheap new clothes to replace them
+- Throw away your dirty clothes and buy cheap new clothes to replace them.

 How much would it cost to live like this?
 Let's look at a practical breakdown of Jack Reacher's lifestyle.